-Perhaps the most widely available vegan milk, soy milk is packed with protein—seven grams per cup!
+Perhaps the most widely available vegan milk, soy milk is packed with protein—at least seven grams per cup!
 Soy milk is great when you need some extra creaminess in lattes, but it can really be used in nearly any recipe that calls for cow’s milk.

 Light and refreshing, rice milk is a great alternative for those avoiding soy or nuts.
 It is low in calories and best enjoyed with cereal or by the glassful.
 Note that it isn’t great for adding creaminess to recipes, as it’s so light.

-Cashew milk has recently gained popularity, and for good reason: Like soy milk, it’s super creamy and rich in protein!
-Cashew milk is great for most recipes, including savory ones, but tends to be a little pricier than other choices.
+Cashew milk has recently gained popularity—and for good reason: Like soy milk, it’s super creamy and rich in protein!
+Cashew milk is great for most recipes, including savory ones, but it tends to be a little pricier than other choices.

 This milk is super rich and creamy, loaded with healthy fats, and perfect in desserts and curries.
 You can even use it to make your own vegan ice cream!
 But coconut milk typically has a stronger flavor that is likely to stand out in recipes (so be sure you’re OK with this).